SymptomsBy Mayo Clinic staff

 Make an appointment with your doctor

-If tension headache disrupts your life or you find that you need to take medication for your headaches more than twice a week, make an appointment to see your doctor.
+If tension headache disrupts your life or you need to take medication for your headaches more than twice a week, see your doctor.

 Even if you have a history of headaches, see your doctor if the pattern changes or your headaches suddenly feel different.
 Occasionally, headaches may indicate a serious medical condition, such as a brain tumor or rupture of a weakened blood vessel (aneurysm).

 If you have any of these signs or symptoms, seek emergency care:

 - Abrupt, severe headache

 - Headache with a fever, stiff neck, mental confusion, seizures, double vision, weakness, numbness or speaking difficulties